Abantiades rubrus Moore & Beaver, 2020

 (Photo: courtesy of Ethan Beaver, Kangaroo Island, South Australia)

-The species is found on Kangaroo Island in
+The species has been found on Kangaroo Island in

 • South Australia.